Our waste management

 - Packaging reduction, digitalisation and recovery

-- A packaging reduction’s programme is initiated in 2017 in order to cover 75% of the quantity used.
+- A packaging reduction’s programme is initiated since 2017 in order to cover 75% of the quantity used.
 It concerns particularly the foods handed out in feeding zones, which will delivered in bulk from now on.

 - To prioritize the use of paper bags on the event, especially during the Running Show.